vueComponent/ant-design-vue/components/carousel/index.en-US.md

 | next() | Change current slide to next slide |  |
 | prev() | Change current slide to previous slide |  |

-For more info on the parameters, refer to the [vc-slick props](https://github.com/vueComponent/ant-design-vue/blob/next/components/vc-slick/src/default-props.js#L3)
+For more info on the props, refer to the [carousel props](https://github.com/vueComponent/ant-design-vue/blob/next/components/carousel/index.tsx)